Free Inquiry Introduction Post #1: The Wonderful World of Down syndrome

 Why is it important to learn about Down syndrome?

-Down syndrome births used to occur in about 1 in every 600 births.
+Down syndrome births used to occur in about 1 in about every 600 births.
 Now, according to Statistics Canada, that number has dropped to as little as 1 in 1100 births.
 Researchers are attributing the decrease in babies born with Down syndrome to the catastrophic increase in prenatal testing that detects chromosomal “abnormalities” like Trisomy 21 (Down syndrome) early in pregnancy.
 Families are offered termination of their baby on average 16 times during their pregnancy and after a prenatal diagnosis of Down syndrome.
-In fact, some countries have virtually made Down syndrome extinct.
-I wrote an essay in my English 100 course (there is a link to download below the image of the essay) last year about how the narrative around a Down syndrome diagnosis has to change.
+In fact, some countries have virtually made Down syndrome extinct. (sources for these stats are in the pdf document linked below) I wrote an essay in my English 100 course last year about how the narrative around a Down syndrome diagnosis has to change.
 Parents deserve better and every baby with Down syndrome deserves to live.
 You can’t help but ask yourself the question: Why is Down syndrome a terminable disease?

 Knowledge is power.
 I recently sent out some packages in the mail to 10 different maternity groups and midwife offices around the East and West Kootenays.
-The goals was to educate and equip health care professionals to provide accurate information and avenues of support to families who receive a Down syndrome diagnosis.
+The goal was to educate and equip health care professionals to provide accurate information and avenues of support to families who receive a Down syndrome diagnosis.
 I’m on a mission to talk about Down syndrome as much as I can.
-My hope is that more people will hear about it and meet some of my amazing friends who happen to have Down syndrome do when a friend of theirs gets a diagnosis, they can be confident to say CONGRATULATIONS!
+My hope is that more people will hear about it and meet some of my amazing friends who happen to have Down syndrome so when a friend or family member gets a Down syndrome diagnosis, they can be confident to say CONGRATULATIONS!
 We need more people educated about Down syndrome in our neck of the woods, and all around the world.
 Will you join me?

 Down syndrome Population Fact Sheet